History of China (2002–2012)

+Politics

 "Fourth Generation": The Hu-Wen administration

-Power transition

 Ever since the 1980s, Deng Xiaoping had promoted mandatory retirement ages for senior CCP officials, which was made official in 1998.
 In November 2002, at the 16th Chinese Communist Party National Congress, then-CCP General Secretary Jiang Zemin stepped down from the powerful Politburo Standing Committee of the Chinese Communist Party to make way for a younger "fourth generation" of leadership led by Tsinghua engineering graduate Hu Jintao.
 Speculation remained, however, that Jiang would continue to wield significant influence.
 At the time, Jiang stacked newly expanded Politburo Standing Committee, China's foremost power organ, with three of his hardline allies: former Shanghai party secretary Huang Ju, former Beijing party secretary Jia Qinglin, and Li Changchun to control propaganda.
 In addition, the new vice-president, Zeng Qinghong, was also seen as a staunch Jiang ally, as he was part of Jiang's Shanghai clique.

 Also elevated during the Congress was Wen Jiabao, then Premier Zhu Rongji's right-hand man.
 Wen would become Premier in March 2003, and along with Hu, they were termed the Hu-Wen Administration.
 Both Hu and Wen's careers are remarkable in that they survived through the 1989 political crisis, which was attributed to their moderate views and careful attention not to offend or alienate older supporters.
 Hu Jintao is the first General Secretary to have joined the Communist Party after the Revolution over 50 years ago.
 In his 50s, Hu was the youngest member by far of the then seven-member Standing Committee.
 Wen Jiabao, a geology engineer who spent most of career in China's hinterlands, had never lost his political ground despite being a former ally to disgraced CCP general secretary Zhao Ziyang.

 In November 2012, Hu Jintao retired as General Secretary and was succeeded by Xi Jinping, the nation's first paramount leader to be born after the foundation of the PRC.
 Xi initiated a series of large-scale anti-corruption drives, which however are believed to be secondary to removing his political opponents in the party, especially allies of Jiang Zemin's two sons.
-Jiang himself, despite being retired since 2004, is believed to still be manipulating politics behind the scenes.
+Jiang himself, despite being retired since 2004, was believed to still be manipulating politics behind the scenes.